 Buckminster Fuller wrote, ‘If you want to teach people a new way of thinking, don’t bother trying to teach them.
 Give them a tool instead, the use of which will lead to new ways of thinking.’
 The labyrinth is just such a tool with the capacity to show us a new way of being in the world.
 It is a gift for uncertain times because it is that rare and precious thing, a universal symbol within which all our perspectives can find a home.
 The labyrinth teaches acceptance, inclusion and flow.
 Acceptance of the path and its obstacles.
-Inclusion of the other, both without and within and to be in flow with all that is.
+Inclusion of the other, both within and without, and to be in flow with all that is.
 We are held by the structure of its winding path and received by its mystery.

 Walking the labyrinth is often considered a threefold path: releasing on the way in, receiving in the middle and then returning.
 This idea blends well with Jungian analyst, Helen Luke’s principles of the Divine Feminine: ‘Receiving, Nourishing and Birthing’.
 If we synergise these concepts, then the path receives what we release on the way in, nourishes us with inspiration as we pause in the centre, then births us back out into the world, refreshed.
 It’s a symbolic integration of our capacity to give and receive, a true mystic path.
 Rather than merely a personal sense of activating the intuitive aspects of consciousness, it’s a much bigger idea of the Great Mother rising up to meet us, using the labyrinth as her portal.